elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/recursion-and-stack.md

 ---

-### What is a linked list in JavaScript?
+### What is the definition of a linked list?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
+   <div><strong>Interview Response:</strong> A linked list is a linear data structure where each element (node) contains a value and a reference to the next node, forming a sequence.
+It can be easily modified and resized.
+</div><br />
-  <div><strong>Interview Response:</strong> A linked list is a linear data structure like an array.
+  <div><strong>Technical Response:</strong> A linked list is a linear data structure like an array.
 Unlike arrays, the elements do not get stored in a particular memory location or index.
 Instead, each element gets its own object with a pointer or link to the next object in the list.
 Each element node has two components: stored data and a link to the next node.
 Any appropriate data type gets used to store the information.
 (Diagram below.)
 The entry point to a linked list is called the head.
 The head is a reference to the first node in the linked list.
 The last node on the list points to null.
 If a list is empty, the head is a null reference.
 </div><br />
   <div>